-Just like the popular Cameron Diaz film, there's something about Lisa Larson.
-The Swedish-born Los Angeles–based designer and founder of Ragdoll L.A. (a favorite of celebrities such as Alicia Vikander, Rosie Huntington-Whiteley, and Sienna Miller) simply oozes effortless style.
+Just like the popular Cameron Diaz film, There's Something About Mary, there's something about Lisa Larson.
+The Swedish-born Los Angeles–based clothing designer, globetrotting fashion buyer, and founder of Ragdoll L.A.—a favorite of celebrities such as Alicia Vikander, Sienna Miller, and Rosie Huntington-Whiteley—simply oozes effortless and eclectic style.

 She can make a T-shirt and jeans look insanely cool and covetable.
 Of course, this is something we've come to expect from the Swedes.
 Everything they touch turns to design gold, and it seems Larson's creative talent doesn't end in fashion, either.
 She recently lent her artistic nous to interior design while renovating her own '20s Spanish Colonial–style home in the Hollywood Hills (it was built three years before Chateau Marmont), and the result is beyond gorgeous.